Open-Source-Drilling-Community/Field/WebApp/README.md

 # Field Management WebApp

 The WebApp is a Blazor Server front end for the Field microservice.
-It hosts the Field management page, field-level trajectory and survey run displays, contextual data pages, and calculator pages.
+It hosts the Field management page, field-level vocabulary pages, field-level trajectory and survey run displays, contextual data pages, and calculator pages.

 ## Purpose

 - Manage Field records through the Field REST API.
+- Manage field features, field memberships, field identities, and delineation line types.
-- Display trajectories and survey runs for a selected field.
+- Display trajectories and survey runs for a selected field, including delineation line overlays.
 - Configure field-level depth and position references for plotting.
 - Provide calculators for cartographic conversions and single vertical datum conversion.
 - Reuse contextual data pages from the CartographicProjection, GeodeticDatum, and VerticalDatum web page packages.